Guest post by Dakota Murphey

 Day 2: Iconic Landmarks

-Further down the river, you’ll see the imposing dome of St Paul’s Cathedral and can opt to take an informative riverboat cruise on the Thames to find out more about the buildings and areas lining London’s famous stretch of water.
+Further down the river, you’ll see the imposing dome of St Paul’s Cathedral.
+Take an informative riverboat cruise on the Thames to find out more about the buildings and areas lining London’s famous stretch of water.

-In this area, look out for innovative architecture like The Shard or explore the fascinating London Bridge that reflects the city’s inspired and constant evolution.
+While there, look out for innovative architecture like The Shard or explore the fascinating London Bridge to get an insight into the city’s inspired and constant evolution.
 For views of the city’s skyline, travel to Primrose Hill just north of the city.
 A signpost at the top of this hill is there to help visitors identify London’s most iconic buildings in the distance.
 Regents Park housing London Zoo is great for little ones and is only a short walk from here.

-Stay at: Apartment Garrison to explore London’s top attractions.
+Stay at: Obi Apartment to explore London’s top attractions.

 London’s Blend of Old and New

 A city of contrasts, London is a beautiful blend of history and modernity.
 Along wealthy avenues of charming period properties, look out for any buildings commemorated with iconic blue plaques bearing inscriptions of their famous residents.
-This perfect fusion of preserving the city’s rich past while progressing is what gives London its own energy and unique personality.
+This perfect fusion of past and present is what gives London its own energy and unique personality.

-In recent years, former industrial zones have now been wonderfully rejuvenated with new leases of life. from Camden Lock’s paint-splattered warehouses that overflow with artisan stalls and indie shops.
-King’s Cross and Battersea Power Station have had dramatic redevelopments in the last few years and exemplify London’s clash of old meeting new.
+In recent years, former industrial zones have been wonderfully rejuvenated with new leases of life – just look at Camden Lock’s paint-splattered warehouses that overflow with artisan stalls and indie shops.
+King’s Cross and Battersea Power Station have had dramatic redevelopments in the last few years and exemplify London’s combination of old and new.

 Day 3: Museums, Art and Culture

-When it comes to the last of your 3 days in London, you might like to experience a slice of the city’s vibrant cultural scene.
-With 100 museums to choose from across the capital, a good place to begin is the British Museum in Russell Square, and home to an incredible cultural selection of artefacts, including the Rosetta Stone, the Parthenon Sculptures and Egyptian mummies.
+On your last day in London, experience a slice of the city’s vibrant cultural scene.
+With 100 museums to choose from, a good place to start is the British Museum in Russell Square, home to an incredible cultural selection of artefacts, including the Rosetta Stone, Parthenon sculptures, and Egyptian mummies.
 Then, head to the Science Museum for dinosaurs and a huge whale exhibit.
 Next, the National Gallery in Trafalgar Square houses iconic art from the 13th century onward.
-In addition, other notable London galleries include the National Portrait Gallery, Tate Britain, Tate Modern and the Serpentine.
+Other notable galleries include the National Portrait Gallery, Tate Britain, Tate Modern, and the Serpentine.

-Then explore some of London’s most charming and lively neighbourhoods like Kensington, Mayfair, Soho and Covent Garden for some drama, comedy and street entertainment.
+From there, explore some of London’s most charming and lively neighbourhoods like Kensington, Mayfair, Soho, and Covent Garden for some drama, comedy, and street entertainment.
 Refuel at an old English pub before capping your night at a spectacular West End theatre show.
-With musicals like Abba Voyage, Frozen and Wicked, iconic plays, or some traditional Shakespeare at the Globe Theatre, there are countless world-class productions to choose from.
+With musicals like Abba Voyage, Frozen, and Wicked, iconic plays, or some traditional Shakespeare at the Globe Theatre, there are countless world-class productions to choose from.

-Stay at: Onyx Apartment for a taste of luxury in Mayfair.
+Stay at: Apartment Chesson for a taste of luxury.

 Shop Until it’s Time for Food